kshutkin/niceties/logger/README.md

 ## Can I use multiple appenders?

-It is possible using combuneAppenders and appender functions:
+It is possible using combineAppenders and appender functions:

 ```javascript
 import { createLogger, appender } from "@niceties/logger";